Drewonmarz/Drewonmarz/README.md

 - 👋 Hi, I’m @Drewonmarz
 - 👀 I’m interested in learning and understanding coding
 - 🌱 I’m currently learning  sowftware development
-- 💞️ I’m looking to collaborate on , nothing yet will take any help i can get
+- 💞️ I’m looking to collaborate on anything and everything and I  will take any help i can get
 - 📫 How to reach me  @dsosah18@gmail.com

 <!---